-Select girls and boys who assume leadership positions in the GirlsGain Project are awarded cellphones, which cost about $20, or small solar panels that cost about $70.
+Select girls and boys who assume leadership positions in the GirlsGain Project are awarded cellphones or a solar panel.
+These items are significant in an area where few families have a phone and electricity is only something they have heard about.
 The solar panel is half the size of a standard sheet of paper and can keep 3 lights going for 6 to 8 hours each evening.
-It is an especially powerful gift, as homes rarely have electricity.
+This is an especially powerful gift when these are the only lights in the area.

-Books are provided to school libraries and toilet facilities are being built for some schools through this project.
+Books are provided to school libraries and separate toilet facilities for boys and girls are being built for several schools through this project.
 Quarterly parent-student meetings are held to discuss progress.
 A father who attends a meeting without his wife is asked to bring her to the next meeting.

 For young women aged 16 to 19, who are generally married with children, we have found SILC is a powerful tool for gaining equality.
 SILC is a form of micro-finance where girls must learn how to develop a plan to expand their profit generating activities and save a designated amount for a period of time before they can obtain a loan.
 When husbands see how capable their wives are at trading and raising small animals for sale, the women gain new respect in the household.
 We also include lessons on nutrition, hygiene and sanitation in the SILC program.

-Roughly 1,300 young women are active in 67 SILC groups formed through 2018.
-Their annual savings, net of withdrawals, have averaged a little over $9.
-This is in an area where the average wage is around $2 a day.
+Over 3,800 young women are active in 181 SILC groups formed to date.
 To stay in the program, participants must save at least 50 cents every two weeks.
+These rural areas do not have employers where girls can find a job.
 Some of their most profitable strategies involve raising crops and small animals.
 Fattening goats for sale is an excellent income producer.
-We have provided two goats, at $33 each, to each girl after she successfully participates in a SILC group for a year.
-The new program initiated in 2019 is doubling this outreach.

 Your donation to Catholic Relief Services is used wisely.
 Only 7% of CRS costs are for their administration and fundraising.